jendave/void-1680-am/README.md

   * This may require multiple rows for the macro bar.
 * From the *Game Setup* folder
   * Copy the **Conclude the Broadcast** macro on to the macro bar.
 This is used to reset/reshuffle the random tables.
-* If you intend to continue the stories of your CAllers over multiple broadcasts, copy the macros contained in the *Continuing Your Broadcast* and the *Continuing Your Broadcast - Voices in the Void* folders to the macro bar.
+* If you intend to continue the stories of your Callers over multiple broadcasts, copy the macros contained in the *Continuing Your Broadcast* and the *Continuing Your Broadcast - Voices in the Void* folders to the macro bar.

 #### From the *VOID 1680 AM Gameplay Compendium*